A New Access Control Scheme for Facebook-style Social Networks: A Hybrid Logic

 \subsection{Expressing Access Control Policies}

 In general, there are four elements in an access control scenario, i.e., a~requester, a~target, an~action and access control policies.
 More precisely, the requester tries to perform an action on the target, whether he succeeds or not depends on the access control policies defined for the target.

+\begin{itemize} \item \textbf{Owner and requester.} Both the owner and requester are users in the social network, and we use free variables $\own$ and $\req$ to represent the owner of the resource and the~requester in the formula.

-We use variable $\req$ to represent the~requester.
-With multiple services supported by the OSN, a~target can be a user or a resource.
+\item \textbf{Target.} With multiple services supported by the OSN, a~target can be a user or a resource.
+For example, a requester can request to chat with a user or view one of his photo.
 For the sake of simplicity, we assume that the target can only be a~resource owned by some user.

-Normally, a~user can define an access control policy for the resources that he owns.
-But in some cases, the access of a resource is decided by several users -- this is the subject of collaborative access control management, e.g., see~\cite{CPS12,SSP09,SZPAM12,HAJ13}, and is out of the scope of our paper.
-We assume that a~resource is attached with only one access control policy that is defined by its owner represented by the variable $\own$.
-The only action we consider is `view', other actions, such as `comment', `tag' and `share', are affiliated with it, i.e., when a~user is able to view a~resource published by another user, he can comment or share it as well.\footnote{This is supported by Facebook.} Thus, we ignore actions in the access control policy.
-In OSNs, both the requester and the~owner are users.
+\item \textbf{Access control policies.} Normally, a~user can define an access control policy for the resources that he owns.
+But in some cases, the access of a resource is decided by several users.
+For example, for a photo that is tagged with several users, each of them should have the right to decide who can view this photo.
+This is the subject of collaborative (or multi-party) access control management, e.g., see~\cite{CPS12,SSP09,SZPAM11,SZPAM12,HAJ13}.
+For now, we assume that a~resource is attached with only one access control policy that is defined by its owner.
+In Section~\ref{sec:collaborative}, we will show how to support collaborative access control within our access control scheme.

+\item \textbf{Action.} As introduced in Section~\ref{sec:motiv}, a user can perform multiple actions in OSNs, such as `view', `comment', `tag' and `share'.
+The only action we consider here is `view' and other actions are affiliated with it, i.e., when a~user is able to view a~resource published by another user, he can comment or share it as well. \end{itemize} In OSNs, both the requester and the~owner are users.
 We restrict that an access control formula has to start with either an owner or a requester, i.e., policy formulas are in the form either $\jmpu{\own}\uf{}$ or $\jmpu{\req}\uf{}$.